Proto:Sonic the Hedgehog 2 (Genesis)/Simon Wai Prototype

-- The level looks completely different, with a pink card-suit-based scheme and sky blue floors.
+- Has a completely different feel, with a pink card-suit-based scheme and sky blue floors.

 - Act 2 has a screwed-up background, since it is accidentally overwritten with the pinball table graphics.

 - There are no objects or enemies, and debug mode only has the default Ring / Static Monitor.

 - Many of the flipping tiles are missing, or the outlines flash and the tiles remain stationary.
 With hacking, it is possible to implement the rotating tile, albeit without its flipping format.